Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 \subsection{Blob scanning and registration}

 The encoding process begins by scanning the input $X$ to find all semantic regions, referred to as \emph{blobs}.
 A blob is defined as a group of continuously connected pixels associated with the same label.
-There are two types of blobs in the proposed framework: Boundary blobs that touch the frame boundary, and inner blobs that are fully enclosed by other blobs.
+There are two types of blobs in the proposed framework: boundary blobs that touch the frame boundary, and inner blobs that are fully enclosed by other blobs.
 In the following description, the term \emph{contour} is used also to denote the outline of a blob, which is represented using chain coding for efficient compression.
 As illustrated in Fig.~\ref{fig:scanning}, the scanning starts at the top-left corner and proceeds along the frame boundary in a counterclockwise direction to identify boundary blobs, followed by a raster-scan pass to identify inner blobs.
 During scanning, shared portions of the perimeter between adjacent blobs are identified by comparing the labels of neighboring pixels.
 When a label change is detected, the corresponding perimeter segment is associated with the contour of the current blob.
 The red curves in Fig.~\ref{fig:scanning} represent the contours of the registered blobs according to the scanning order.
-The first detected perimeter point along each contour, indicated by a circle, is recorded as the starting point for subsequent chain coding, and is encoded in the bitstream.
-The numbers of registered boundary blobs and inner blobs, the starting position of each blob, and the corresponding label information required for reconstruction are encoded in the bitstream as well.
+The detected point with a label change, indicated by a circle, is recorded as the position of the blob.
+The numbers of registered boundary blobs and inner blobs, the position of each blob, and the corresponding label required for reconstruction are encoded in the bitstream as metadata.
+For the top-left boundary blob, only the associated label is coded since the contour of the blob can be automatically derived after the rest of blobs are fully reconstructed in the decoder.

+To encode the position of each blob, we use adaptive Golomb coding to encode differences in scan order instead of Cartesian coordinates (e.g., x and y position).

+To encode the label of each blob, a label palette is built according to the raster-scan order, and the label palette is used to replace the label with the label index at the beginning of the encoding.
+The label is restored at the decoder using the label palette.